 3. "Not long ago, overseas plants produced half ofIdaho-based Buck Knives’ output.
 Today they produce 25 percent.
 Buck Knives wants to keep moving production from China to Post Falls, Idaho over the next few years, company chairman Chuck Buck said.
 “I want to get out of China as quickly as I can,” he said. ...

-Wright is not saying that everything in the world is getting better (think things like obesity and environmental challenges) but it is hardly a planet on the verge disaster.
+Wright is not saying that everything in the world is improving (think things like obesity and environmental challenges), but it is hardly a planet on the verge of disaster.
 In fact, there are reasons for considerable optimism.
 Following Matt Ridley’s lead, he sees the coming to fruition of specialization and exchange as a key to the recent rise in human welfare.
-One area where I would like to have heard more, is why pessimism is so pervasive.
+One area where I would like to have heard more is why pessimism is so pervasive.
 He offers some insights.
 For one, our modern society is highly adaptive due to the rise of specialization and exchange.
 But it is incomprehensibly complex.
-Because of our inability to grasp complexity, we are prone to simply extrapolate present trends … particularly negative ones … indefinitely into the future.
+Because of our inability to grasp complexity, we are prone to extrapolate present trends … particularly negative ones … indefinitely into the future.
 There is a radical underestimation of our adaptive ability.
-Furthermore, we seem programmed not to see incremental improvements in life.
-Once an improvement arrives it quickly becomes the new normal.
-But we easily fixate on negative news and trends that we experience as threats.
-And, of course, news sources are aware of the fixation and they highlight such news to attract readers.
-That is how we create a society where are large majority think there life is good or getting better but also think other people’s lives are going downhill.
+Furthermore, we seem programmed not to see incremental life improvements.
+Once an improvement arrives, it quickly becomes the new normal.
+But we easily fixate on negative news and trends we experience as threats.
+And, of course, news sources are aware of the fixation and highlight such news to attract readers.
+That is how we create a society where the majority think their life is good or getting better but also think other people’s lives are going downhill.

 The book is a gem.
-His data is documented in endnotes, most of it available through websites or readily available sources.
-I will be keeping this book on my reference shelf and you will know doubt see it referenced in future Kronicle posts.
+His data is documented in endnotes, mostly available through websites or readily available sources.
+I will keep this book on my reference shelf, and you will undoubtedly see it referenced in future Kronicle posts.
 Pick up a copy today.

 The U.S. Geological Survey on Tuesday dramatically increased its estimate of the natural gas contained in the Marcellus Shale, the deep deposit that has triggered a drilling frenzy in Pennsylvania.